By Dr. Thursday

 "Well, no - he had to write that essay - and as is typical of these things, he had left that to the very last minute.
 He raced down the hill and across the Bay Bridge to get to the post office before they closed that Saturday...
 And then he had to wait.
 Meanwhile, Mike and Matt had dozens of pictures to laugh at, and I could hear them laughing far into the night...
 I should have guessed then what was going on...
 But," she sighed, "I guess I'm a lot like Mark, incurably romantic - or maybe I should say I have one foot in fairyland.
 I really was hoping that he was going to earn himself a dragon."

-"So what did happen?" asked Angela Biddell.
+did happen?" asked Angela Biddell.

 "He got another letter on Tuesday from Dragon Line, Inc."